floooh/chips/systems/README.md

 That's quite a mouthful so let's look at it in detail:

-First the CPC model and joystick type defined by command line args, not much to see here:
+First the CPC model and joystick type as defined by command line args, not much to see here:
 ```cpp
         .type = type,
         .joystick_type = joy_type,